pm-usp/text-2-sql/README.md

   - qualifiers.py: classes with specifities for each qualifier, utilities to segregate the utterances (base and paraphrase), utilities to calculate counts and percentages and utilities to process results for structure indicator (EM) and run indicator (EX).
   - graphs.py: functions used to generate the graphs presented on paper.
   - dataset_analysis.py: functions used to collect the dataset statistics and generate the graphs for each perspective (process_mining, nlp, sql).
   - results_analysis.py: functions to process the evaluations results obtained from GPT-3.5 Turbo model execution.
-The results were obtained adapting the scripts provided on [https://github.com/taoyds/test-suite-sql-eval].
-The adapted version are provided on [https://github.com/brunoyui/test-suite-sql-eval].
   - results_grouped_by_utterance.py: functions used to generate the graphs grouped by utterance putting together both metrics, the structure and run indicators.
   - run_statistics.sh: shell script to execute all dataset statistics.
   - run_results.sh: shell script to process all results obtained (Portuguese and English).